Student Well-being Teams

-Student well-being teams work in schools advising, consulting and providing direct service to children and youth who are struggling with mental, social and physical health issues.
+Student well-being teams work in all Island public schools advising, consulting and providing direct service to children and youth who are struggling with mental, social and physical health issues.

 Who is on the teams?

-Each team includes trained professionals who have experience working with children and youth, including:
+Teams include trained professionals who have experience working with children and youth.
+They include:

-The teams help students build strength in the areas of mental, social and physical health.
-They support children and youth to deal with issues like mental health, sleep, exercise, food, screen time, family and relationships.
+The teams help students build strength in the areas of mental, social and physical health through a class or school-wide focus with concerns such as anxiety, sleep, exercise, food, screen time, family and relationships.

-Teams offer evidence-based programs in key areas, such as self-regulation, anxiety, social skills and parental support.
+Teams offer support in key areas, such as self-regulation, anxiety, depression, social skills and parental support.

-Teams also work closely with students and the school community to create healthy school cultures.
+Teams also work closely with students and the school community to help create healthy school cultures.

 What can students expect?

 Teams are student-centred.
-When a student meets with a team member, he or she can expect to be listened to and understood.
+When a student meets with a team member, the student can expect to be listened to and understood.

-Team members help students understand what they are going through and provide them with tools to deal with life’s challenges.
+Team members help support students with what they are going through and provide them with tools to deal with life’s challenges.

 What are the roles of team members?

-School Outreach Workers help students at school and at home to address behavioural problems, addictions, relationship issues and other challenges.
+Student Well-being Outreach Workers help students at school, in the community, and at home to address things such as behavioural problems, addictions, relationship issues and other challenges.

-School Health Nurses support and counsel students in need, focusing on prevention and promotion and reducing the stigma that surrounds mental health.
+Student Well-being Registered Nurses supports students and families in need, including well-being activities aimed at early intervention and promotion of healthy lifestyles.
 They also act as a point of contact between home, school and other health providers.

 Services are available to school-aged children and their families within the school family, particularly those who require additional supports and services to reach their full potential.